-Visa Required: Nationals from select countries can travel to South Korea without visa for a varying periods of stay.
+Visa Required: Nationals from select countries can travel to South Korea without a visa for a varying periods of stay.
 Citizens from the US, Australia and EU countries can stay visa-free for a maximum of 90 days while Portuguese and Croatian nationals can travel visa-free for 60 days and 30 days, respectively.
 Foreign nationals who would normally require a visa to travel to South Korea can travel in-transit to another country free of visa provided that they do not stay for a period of more than 72 hours.

-Driving: In South Korea, you must drive on the right hand side of the road.
+Driving: In South Korea, you must drive on the right-hand side of the road.

 International Driver’s License Accepted?
 You can use foreign-issued driver’s license to legally drive in South Korea.
-Only long term residents of the country can obtain a Korean driver’s license.
+Only long-term residents of the country can obtain a Korean driver’s license.